 “Minimally invasive gynecologic surgery, including robotic surgery, can remove the tissue associated with the condition and help improve fertility,” Dr. Tsai says.

-Endometriosis is a condition that causes the uterine lining (endometrial tissue) to grow outside your uterus.
-This tissue may implant in other pelvic organs, including your ovaries and fallopian tubes.
+Endometriosis is a condition in which the type of tissue that normally lines the uterus — the endometrium — grows outside the uterus.
+This tissue can grow in other pelvic organs, including the ovaries and fallopian tubes.
 Endometriosis can cause severe pain during menstruation, and abnormal growths called cysts, lesions and adhesions.

 One in 10 women of childbearing age has endometriosis, according to the American College of Obstetricians and Gynecologists.
 It is most common in women in their 30s and 40s.
-There is no cure yet and no one knows for certain why it happens.
+The risk is also higher if you have:

 Endometriosis most often occurs on or under the ovaries, on the fallopian tubes, behind the uterus, on the tissues that hold the uterus in place or on the bowels or bladder.

 Endometriosis tissue may grow and bleed like the uterine lining does during menstrual cycle.
 This can cause pain and inflammation in the surrounding tissue.

 Chronic pelvic pain is the most common symptom, especially just before and during menstruation.

 - Pain during or after sex

 - Stomach problems